Crafting Human-centered Energy Solutions

 My group currently focus on two main projects:

-(1) Realistic energy transition pathways: Incorporate political economy insights into energy system modeling to better represent social and political realities;
+(1) Political Economy in Integrated Assessment Modeling (PE-IAM): Incorporate political economy insights into energy system modeling to better represent social and political realities;

-(2) Health effects of deep decarbonization: Identify features of energy strategies that can yield robust health benefits given deep future uncertainties.
+(2) Health Effects of Deep Decarbonization (HEALED): Identify features of energy strategies that can yield robust health benefits given deep future uncertainties.

 Prior to joining Princeton, I was an assistant professor of international affairs and civil and environmental engineering at the Penn State University.
 I received my PhD degree in Science, Technology and Environmental Policy from Princeton University and my bachelors degree in Environmental Science from Peking University, China.
 I was also a Giorgio Ruffolo Post-Doctoral Fellow and a Research Associate at the Harvard Kennedy School.